 Which Best 4K Gaming Monitor is Right for You

 The best 4K gaming monitors have come a long way in recent years.
 Once populated by a few fringe hyper-expensive models that only had one or two of the features that gamers wanted, now almost all of them have a bevy of port options, G-Sync or FreeSync compatibility, and one model in particular is even great for creative work to boot.

 Which is right for you will ultimately depend on your budget, and more to the point, what kind of graphics card you have.
-In the end you’ll want a screen that has G-Sync if you run an Nvidia GPU, while a monitor with Free-Sync is going to be the choice for the AMD loyal.
+In the end, you’ll want a screen that has G-Sync if you run an Nvidia GPU with Nvidia GeForce card, while a monitor with Free-Sync is going to be the choice for the AMD loyal.
 Luckily we have a mix of both on our list of the best 4K gaming monitors in 2019, so you always have plenty of options when you choose the one that finally lands on your desk at home!

 Are 4K gaming monitors worth it?

 4K gaming monitors can really take your gaming experience to the next level, but only if you have a GPU powerful enough to handle 4K resolution.
 So, if you’re ready to spend a little more to ensure you have a 4K-capable GPU and all the supporting accessories (DisplayPort cables, etc.), then 4K monitors are definitely worth it.

 What is the best refresh rate for a 4K monitor?